open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Exporter D is a pull exporter which reacts to another scraper over a named pipe.

+Exporters MAY offer configuration to add resource attributes as metric attributes.
+By default, it MUST not add any resource attributes as metric attributes.

 ### Push Metric Exporter

 Push Metric Exporter sends metric data it receives from a paired